9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Atayal woman in Hsinchu

-Here is a map showing where the currently recognized 16 indigenous tribes of Taiwan mainly live today.
+Here is a map showing where the currently recognized 16 indigenous groups of Taiwan mainly live today.

-Some that you are most likely to encounter as a traveler in Taiwan include the Atayal tribe (in Wulai), the Truku or Taroko tribe (in Taroko Gorge), the Amis tribe (Hualien and Taitung), and the Thao tribe (Sun Moon Lake).
+Some that you are most likely to encounter as a traveler in Taiwan include the Atayal (in Wulai), the Truku or Taroko (in Taroko Gorge), the Pangcah/Amis (Hualien and Taitung), and the Thao (Sun Moon Lake).

-The Tao don’t like being photographed – I took the below photo at an aboriginal festival at Sun Moon Lake, and the dancers are indeed aboriginal but most likely not Tao.
+The Tao don’t like being photographed – I took the below photo at an Indigenous festival at Sun Moon Lake, and the dancers are indeed Indigenous but most likely not Tao.

 A group of male Taiwanese aboriginal dancers holding hands and dancing in a line